• Skip to main content

 Nonfiction Shakespeare Books

-Nonfiction books about Shakespeare, the Elizabethan theater, and Renaissance England are in no short supply.
-Here are two unique choice that will actually be fun to read.
+Nonfiction books about Shakespeare, the Elizabethan theater, and Renaissance England are not in short supply.
+Here are three unique choice that are also fun to read.

 What's So Special about Shakespeare by Michael Rosen book cover